Making it easier to navigate the legal system

 • Design critique

 We ran a critique of the website to facilitate a conversation about what did and didn’t work.
 We looked at the placement of components, the navigation and the information architecture.
-We also did this with two or three similar websites for international Judicial systems and courts.
+We also did this with 2 or 3 similar websites for international Judicial systems and courts.

 A key focus of the redesign was the main navigation.
-We wanted it to be simple, clear and engaging while also showing you the different courts and tribunals so you could get to their associated pages easily.
+We wanted it to be simple, clear and engaging while also showing the different courts and tribunals so you can get to their associated pages easily.

 • Shaping the information architecture and content strategy